ianallannz/vote/about.md

 > We should **vote for values and competence** eh?
 Because, try as we might, you just don't know every decision we're asked to make.

-If you can see how the values and competence in my story take us in the right direction, **please give a vote to me, Ian Allan**.

 ### Enthusiasm and lived experience

 At 48, I bring the right balance of enthusiasm and lived experience.